JustynaMazurGr/SQL/README.md

 Do tabeli dodaj minimum 2-3 rekordy.

 Utwórz zapytanie wyświetlające rekordy z minimum dwóch tabel.

+## This is an exercise task - building a database in SQL.

 Task:
 The database should contain at least 5 tables connected to each other through relationships (one of the tables must be connected to at least two other tables).